Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered structures on

 To see the symplectic rational homology ball filling of $Y\left(-1;\frac 13,\frac 23,\frac 9{31}\right)$ we first consider Figure~\ref{fig:pieces}.

 Here we see $S^1\times S^2$ with the torus knot $(3,-2)$-shown in red (this is the left-most four knots shown in Figure~\ref{fig:extorussurgery} (but without the surgery performed on the red curve).
-In the figure we also see the rational homology ball bounded by $L(9,2)$.
-In Figure~\ref{fig:finaex} we see the result of attaching a round $1$-handle to $S^1\times D^3$ and the rational homology ball $L(9,2)$ bounds.
+In the figure we also see the rational homology ball bounded by $L(9,5)$.
+In Figure~\ref{fig:finaex} we see the result of attaching a round $1$-handle to $S^1\times D^3$ and the rational homology ball $L(9,5)$ bounds.

 We note that in this figure the $-3$ framing on the red curve is with respect to the torus the red curve sits on.

-(To understand this framing we note that in Figure~\ref{fig:extorussurgery} the $-4$ framing on the red curve is with respect to the torus framing the red curves sits on as a torus knot.
+To understand this framing, we note that in Figure~\ref{fig:extorussurgery} the $-4$ framing on the red curve is with respect to the torus framing the red curves sits on as a torus knot.
 Thus for this to be a Legendrian surgery the Legendrian knot will have Thurston-Bennequin invariant $-3$.
 When we add the round $1$-handle, the Legendrian $(3,-2)$-torus knot is connect summed with a Thurston-Bennequin invariant $0$ core of the lens space.
 This results, as $\tb(L\#L')=\tb(L)+\tb(L')+1$, in a Thurston-Bennequin invariant $-2$ curve on which Legendrian surgery is performed.
-Thus the framing is $-3$, with respect to the framing on the curve coming from the Heegaard torus in $S^1\times S^2.)$
+Thus the framing is $-3$, with respect to the framing on the curve coming from the Heegaard torus in $S^1\times S^2.$